Radial plan

 A radial plan is a type of city plan where streets radiate from a center which serves as the focal point.
-Radial plans were most often used during the Renaissance and Baroque era and fell out of fashion in the late 19th century.
+Radial plans were most often used during the Renaissance and Baroque eras and fell out of fashion in the late 19th century.
 Examples of major cities that use a radial plan include Washington, D.C., Brasilia, and New Delhi.